agormp/phylotreelib/docs/api.md

 ## 10. Advanced notes: quantile tracking and the QuantileAccumulator

-When `trackci=True`, `TreeSummary` tracks approximate quantiles for branch lengths and/or node depths.
+When `trackci=True`, `TreeSummary` tracks approximate quantiles for branch lengths and/or node heights.

 This is done using the `QuantileAccumulator` class.

 ### 10.1 Why an approximate quantile accumulator?

-For large posterior tree samples, storing every observed branch length or node depth for every summary feature can become expensive in both memory and merge cost.
+For large posterior tree samples, storing every observed branch length or node height for every summary feature can become expensive in both memory and merge cost.

 The package instead uses a mergeable approximate summary so that it can: